HackTacoma/Information/README.md

 ####Photographers :camera:
 Someone needs to capture this event right?
 This team will be responsible for capturing this event and posting their work to this project.

+####Music :musical_note:
+We will need to fill the silence somehow.
+If you are a dj (bring your setup, serato, numark, technics) or play an instrument come down and play.
+Help keep people entertained while they take a break.

 ####Instructors :mortar_board:
 Not everyone is going to know how to use Git or Markdown.
 We will need at least one person willing to teach others how to use these tools.